browner12/larasearch/docs/readme.md

 ### Queue

 Larasearch makes it *incredibly* easy to queue the indexing operations of the `SearchObserver`.
 You have full control to index at any of the operations we monitor with the observer.
 If any of these values are `true`, we will create a queued `Job` when the observer picks up on a change, rather than executing the search operation immediately.

+### Tubes

+You may also specify which queue tube your jobs will run on.
+This is a good way to have different priority jobs that can be assigned different resources.

 ## Model Setup